tere-cora/potential-customer-prediction/README.md

 Theparasitizedcells contain the Plasmodium parasite Theuninfectedcells are free of the Plasmodium parasitesbut could contain other impurities The zip files contains sets already broken into training and test datasets
+## Purpose
+The purpose of this project is to see if a machine learning model can identify positive cases of malaria from images of stained red blood cells.